 Production Week 1

 We talked about the need for hard flooring and made sure everyone was still able to bring in their props.
-The group met (apart from one member) in the morning before the recording session to prepare and adjust the recording schedule slightly.
+The group (apart from Zalika) met in the morning before the recording session to prepare and adjust the recording schedule slightly.
 We also talked about Gabriel doing the credits and recording the Foley after the recording on a different day to save time.

 During the session, I was in charge of the actual recording and using the desk.
 This went ok but I found it frustrating at times when I was having to tell our director to press the cue button and communicate with the actors at times via talkback and so that they knew what was happening, a couple of times I had to do quickly speak to them via talkback before a scene or just after.
 I came up with the idea for Tabz to hold a chair sideways so that the hangers would sound like they were on an actual rail in the wardrobe which I think was a good improvised idea on my part.
 I think that overall the recording session went well with the challenges we faced (like having one actor in the booth at all times, recording parts outside while our indoor actors were listening to them via our phones).
 We ran over slightly but this was more due to the complexity of our set-up, with having to go outside for a few scenes.

 Phoebe, Gabriel and I met to put all of the scenes in the correct order as we hadn’t recorded it that way.
 Zalika was present for about 15-20 minutes but did not assist with any editing.
 Tabz couldn’t make it that day but we sent him the audio afterwards so he could work on the music he was creating for certain scenes.